tkellen/json-api/format/index.md

 ### Creating Resources <a href="#crud-creating" id="crud-creating" class="headerlink"></a>

-A resource can be created by sending a `POST` request to a URL that represents a collection of resources.
-The request **MUST** include a single resource object as primary data.
-The resource object **MUST** contain at least a `type` member.
+A record can be created by sending a `POST` request to a URL that represents a collection of records.
+The request **MUST** include a single record as primary data.
+The record **MUST** contain at least a `type` member.

 > Note: The `type` member is required throughout requests and responses in JSON API.
 There are some cases, such as when `POST`ing to an endpoint